 Third Form (Year 9)

 The curriculum in the Third Form (Year 9) is as wide as possible before pupils choose their optional GCSE/IGCSE subjects in the Fourth and Fifth Forms (Years 10 and 11).

 Pupils study a common curriculum of the following subjects:

-English Language, English Literature, Mathematics, French or Spanish, Biology, Chemistry, Physics, Geography, History, Philosophy and Religion, Drama, Physical Education, CPHSE (Citizenship, Personal, Health and Social Education) and FutureTech (a cross-curricular course covering Robotics, Computer-aided Design, Problem-solving Mathematics and Nanotechnology).
+English Language, English Literature, Mathematics, French or Spanish, Biology, Chemistry, Physics, Geography, History, Philosophy and Religion, Physical Education, and CPHSE (Citizenship, Personal, Health and Social Education).

 There is further significant choice available from a combination of option subjects: